geo-data/medin-portal/doc/adding-spatial-data.md

 ```

 Again this uses the `nd` identifier, this time to determine whether to display
 the dropdown on page load.
-It also uses the `my-new-data` identifier which is
+It also uses the `my-new-data` identifier created
-passed to the Mako `area_selection()` function to build the options
+in the previous step: this is passed to the Mako `area_selection()` function to
-representing the new data.
+build the options representing the new data.

 Committing and deploying these changes  should result in your new data dropdown
 being ready for use.